dcaba/slides/src/180612_transformingImagesAtScaleWithGo/7_closure.md

 ##
 ![](TCP+backlog+queues.jpg)

+## latencyMAP

-## Choosing the right regions
+Choosing the right regions

 ## Classifier end to end tests

+Again, gobench

+It almost includes an SDK

 # Potential related speaches

 ## How much magic, and how much DIY?

-## Where is the production ready line?
+## Where is the production-ready line?

 #